 Why You Want To Throw

 Now the main reason that you think you want to throw is that if done correctly, it looks really cool.
 But aside from increasing your street cred, the main reason you need to throw is that it achieves a degree of aeration without over-diluting the drink.

 Whereas stirring should not create any air bubbles, and shaking is intended to create large ones, throwing is meant to form tiny air bubbles.
 And these little bubbles, if done well, are there to give the drink a certain amount of texture.

 Basically, throwing gives structure and body to the drink that you can’t get from stirring or shaking.
 It’s just a beautiful yet simple and elegant technique.

 In theory, any drink can be thrown.
 In practice, you are looking to throw drinks that would benefit from a certain amount of aeration.

-Drinks that contain wine (Vermouth) or Sherry not only benefit from the aeration but the throwing also allows for the release of any aromatics.
+Drinks containing wine (Vermouth) or Sherry certainly would benefit from the aeration, but the throwing also allows these liquids to release their aromatics further.

 Cocktails such as a Manhattan, a Negroni and even a Martini are the perfect cocktails to throw.